mpv-player/mpv/DOCS/man/input.rst

     Full path of the currently played file.
 Usually this is exactly the same string you pass on the mpv command line or the ``loadfile`` command, even if it's a relative path.
-If you expect an absolute path, you will have to determine it yourself, for example by using the ``working-directory`` property.
+If you expect an absolute path, you will have to determine it yourself, for example by using the ``normalize-path`` command.

 ``stream-open-filename``
     The full path to the currently played media.
 This is different from